Miksus/flask-redmail/docs/cookbook.rst

     </p>
     <p>If you did not create an account, you may ignore this message.</p>

-Next, we will create a route that creates
+Next, we will create a route that will handle the user creation:

 .. code-block:: python